Taking a sensible approach and still gaining smart city benefits

 Kiosks are popping up all over cities to help citizens in a variety of ways.
 Often, they are used to provide touchscreen communication for customers and are mainly used as self-service tools.
 Instead of asking personnel for assistance, consumers can use kiosks to do things like schedule appointments, register for events, or find their way.

-With Cradlepoint’s solutions delivering reliable connectivity, South Carolina Department of Parks, Recreation, and Tourism (SCPRT) deployed interactive kiosks and digital touchscreens, allowing tourists to find information about the park.
+With Cradlepoint’s solutions delivering reliable connectivity for smart city IoT projects, South Carolina Department of Parks, Recreation, and Tourism (SCPRT) deployed interactive kiosks and digital touchscreens, allowing tourists to find information about the park.
 SCPRT also installed digital signage inside and outside the centers, including digital ceiling signage controlled by staff from tablet PCs.
 Using the touchscreens, tourists can plan their visits, gather live statewide weather information, use travel-mapping tools, and view webcams pointing at specific park highlights —all of which is connected with Cradlepoint solutions.

 Emergency Medical Services